 The first time I started to negotiate about the price, I felt very uncomfortable.
 The buyer asked 1000 baht, I told him that it was to high for a simple shirt and offered to pay 800.
 He agreed immediately, so I knew I had paid way to much.
-Because of my experiences I tried to make bargaining easier by following a few steps.

 1. Find out what the locals pay